 SCNM is committed to excellence in educational quality and learning outcomes by providing a supportive academic environment to students.
 Federal regulations require SCNM to develop and apply a consistent policy of academic progress, which includes a quantitative measure (credit hours completed) as well as a qualitative measure (grade point average).
-To make satisfactory academic progress, SCNM students must take and successfully complete a cumulative number of required credits by the end of every calendar year and must maintain a career GPA.
-Failure to maintain either of these requirements will result in the student’s being placed on academic probation and/or being academically dismissed.
+To make satisfactory academic progress, SCNM students must take and successfully complete a cumulative number of required credits by the end of every calendar year and maintain a minimum career GPA (see Satisfactory Academic Progress for prescribed program of study).
+Failure to maintain either of these requirements will result in a student being placed on academic probation and/or being academically dismissed.

 At Risk for Unsatisfactory Academic Progress

 SCNM students have the responsibility to recognize when they are experiencing academic difficulties and to initiate requests for assistance.
 Students are encouraged to seek assistance from their faculty members and the SCNM Student Success Center.
 When a student’s course attendance, demonstrated competence, and/or rate of academic progress indicates he or she is not succeeding in a course, the faculty member may discuss the situation with the student and report the student’s concerns to the Dean of Students.
 The Dean will then connect the student with the appropriate resources to support his/her success.
 These may include, but are not limited to, support from peer mentors, advisors, tutoring services, and counseling.

 A student is subject to the first level academic probation (Probation I) if any of the following occur:

 - The student’s cumulative GPA falls below 2.0